The hub of our local communities

 In 2013 we brought together the biggest company network in Europe and raised over £25k for Movember, helping to increase the profile of men's health with colleagues and customers across our stores.

-We have received three awards for our work - winning an International CSR Excellence Award for Community Commitment and Third Sector Business Charity Award Finalist for Charity Partner - Retail & Leisure, and also for CSR Team.
+We have received four awards for our work - winning an International CSR Excellence Award for Community Commitment, Retail Week Finalist Award for CSR Initiative of the Year and Business Charity Award Finalist for Charity Partner - Retail & Leisure and CSR Team.

 We also operate the largest independent Apprentice Scheme in the motor industry via our autocentres.
 In twenty years of operation, we have offered employment to the majority of apprentices who completed the three-year scheme.